jonpsilvestri/cmm-compiler/README.md

 ## Tokens

-## 1.2.
-Tokens

-The tokens of the language are as follows:

 | Name      | Pattern                          | Comments                        |
 |-----------|----------------------------------|---------------------------------|
 | ID        | `letter { letter \| digit \| _ }`| identifier: e.g., x, abc, p_q_12|